aatishb/patterncollider/README.md

 ![grid tiles dual](https://user-images.githubusercontent.com/1878638/115303473-ad6cf300-a131-11eb-9072-2de824874768.png)

-Now draw 5 sets of equally spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
+Now that we know how to go between lines and tiles, draw 5 sets of equally spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
 This particular grid of lines is known as a *pentagrid*.

 <img src="https://user-images.githubusercontent.com/1878638/115280557-12b2eb00-a116-11eb-902b-cc6d9d21b8cd.png" width="330">